juiyangchang/CarND-Term1-Vehicle-Detection/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+There are situations that my pipeline will detect trees as cars.
+It seems to be a result of color and HOG being similar to car at times.
+Another case is that when the car is on the very horizontal boundary of the scene and only part of it is seen.
+It seems that some kind of time series prediction procedure for tracking the boundary points of the bounding boxes may help.
+Even some kind of extrapolation might help.
+Also, when two cars are kind of next to each other in the video clip, it can be difficult to separate them.
+Finally, my procedure is by far not real time.

+I think it might be helpful to use intersection over union to smooth bounding boxes across video frames.
+With this, we could potentially group bounding boxes that belong to the same car and maybe interpolate or remove misdetections.
+Another useful procedure is maybe use some kind of tracking procedure to track the boundary point.
+Finally, it might be more efficient to use modern procedures that utilize deep learning, such as YOLO (you only look once).